 Chelsey Leisinger is a comparative embryologist who received her BS degree in Animal Science from Iowa State University.
 Upon graduation she worked for two years as a cattle embryologist in Northeast Iowa.
 During her time at that facility she implemented a trophectoderm biopsy and embryo-sexing program using PCR offered as an assisted reproductive service.
 She then moved to Ohio where she worked as a research assistant for the Theriogenology service at the Ohio State University College of Veterinary Medicine.
 At Ohio State she conducted reproductive research on several domestic species focused on enhancing in vitro embryo production, semen processing and cryopreservation.
 In addition to research, Chelsey taught lectures and laboratories to veterinary and graduate students as well as continuing education courses for veterinarians to learn about bovine embryo transfer.
 During her time at Ohio State Chelsey earned her MS degree in reproductive physiology and upon completion of her degree left Ohio to pursue her dream of working as a human embryologist in Kansas.
 After working in Kansas for a year, Chelsey decided to go back to school to obtain her PhD in reproductive physiology to enable her to be a laboratory director for a human IVF clinic.
 She is currently pursuing her PhD at Louisiana State University School of Veterinary Medicine working to develop improved protocols for in vitro fertilization and embryo production in domestic animals.
 When Chelsey is not studying or working in the lab she enjoys running, riding horses, and playing soccer with her fiancé Carlos.

-Cristen graduated from the University of California, Riverside where she received a Bachelor’s of Science in Biological Sciences.
+Cristen graduated from the University of California, Riverside where she received a Bachelor’s of Science in Biology.
 During her time at UCR, Cristen traveled the world with Herpetologists, Ecologists and Botanists in search of new species of reptiles and amphibians.
 Her most memorable time abroad was searching for the Rafflesia or “corpse flower” in the pristine mountains of Mount Kinabalu and spending several days with the Iban people of Borneo.
 After graduation, she received a phone call asking if she would like to work as a Fisheries Biologist in the Bering Sea of Alaska.
 After a few years of chipping ice on deck, collecting data for NOAA and adventure, Cristen put away her XtraTufs and became an Andrologist and subsequently a Junior Embryologist for Overlake Reproductive Health.
 During her spare time, Cristen explores the Pacific Northwest with her fiancé and two precocious toy poodles, and donates her time advocating for her favorite charity, Chimpanzee Sanctuary Northwest.

 Carrie Connaker, BS, MS